-How a family dispute created a new airline
+New airline's first flights sell out in 11 mins

 Homegrown luxury airline

-Local designer Sean Yin is behind Starlux's crew uniforms.
+Local designer Sean Yin is behind STARLUX's crew uniforms.

 courtesy Starlux Airlines

-Whether or not Taipei-based Starlux can outdo the other major players on the island remains to be seen, but it's certainly upped Taiwan's aviation game.
+Whether or not Taipei-based STARLUX can outdo the other major players on the island remains to be seen, but it's certainly upped Taiwan's aviation game.

 The airline is introducing a new generation of passenger aircraft, including the A321neo and A350-1000, "both debuting for the first time in Taiwan," says Nieh.

-Indeed, Starlux is the first Taiwanese airline to be equipped with A321neos -- all 10 of them will be delivered by the end of 2021.
-Starlux signed Taiwan's largest single Airbus purchase agreement, purchasing 17 A350XWB aircraft in March 2019.
+Indeed, STARLUX is the first Taiwanese airline to be equipped with A321neos -- all 10 of them will be delivered by the end of 2021.
+STARLUX signed Taiwan's largest single Airbus purchase agreement, purchasing 17 A350XWB aircraft in March 2019.

-Chang himself piloted Starlux's first A321neo to Taipei from Hamburg last month.
+Chang himself piloted STARLUX's first A321neo to Taipei from Hamburg last month.

 "The fleet will grow to 27 aircraft by the end of 2024 and 50 by the end of 2030," adds Nieh.